awsdocs/amazon-elasticache-docs/doc_source/memcache/ParameterGroups.Tiers.md

 + Can be assigned to any of the customer's compatible clusters\.
 + Can be modified by the customer to create a custom cache parameter group\. 

    Not all parameter values can be modified\.
-For more information, see [Memcached Specific Parameters](ParameterGroups.Memcached.md)\.
+For more information, see [Memcached specific parameters](ParameterGroups.Memcached.md)\.